From motifs to L\'evy flights: Modeling urban mobility in Bogot\'a's public transport system: Methods

 \subsection{Mobility analysis through subgraph motifs}

 The dataset of access validations using unique codes makes it possible to identify the specific trips made by each user.
 These trips can be represented as subgraphs and, following the adopted definition, are referred to as motifs.
 Motifs capture recurrent patterns in individual mobility \cite{gonzalez} and enable the classification of user behavior within the transportation system.
-Based on this approach, trips were grouped and classified into different motifs with the aim of characterizing user displacements more clearly, as shown in Fig. \ref{Fig_2}.
-For each semester, we calculated the percentage corresponding to the 11 most representative motifs of urban trajectories.
+Following this approach, the daily trips of each user are represented as a single motif that aggregates all accesses made during that day.
+The complete collection of motifs obtained in each semester was then grouped and classified to provide a clearer characterization of user displacements, as shown in Fig. \ref{Fig_2}.
+For each semester, we calculated the percentage associated with the 11 most frequent motifs of urban trajectories identified in our analysis.
 It is important to note that, since the Bogotá system requires a single validation only at the point of entry, the construction of motifs requires at least two consecutive validations, where the destination of one trip is considered the origin of the next.
 Consequently, motifs do not have a fixed and explicitly identifiable destination, as there is no reliable criterion to determine the precise endpoint of each trip.

 Figure \ref{Fig_2} shows the bar distribution of each motif, identified by a number.
 The eleven main motifs represent 96.06$\%$ of all reconstructible trajectories in the city of Bogotá involving two or more access card validations.
 A clear tendency toward trajectories with between two and six validations is observed, with two- and three-step trips being the most frequent, consistent with the results reported in Table \ref{Tabla_1}.
 Moreover, there is a remarkable homogeneity across semesters, indicating that mobility patterns exhibit temporal stability rather than significant seasonal changes, thereby reinforcing the hypothesis that mobility in Bogotá is shaped by a persistent urban structure.
 Regarding two-location motifs, these account for nearly 58$\%$ of all trajectories, underscoring the importance of considering other types of trips as well.
 Excluding them would imply a substantial loss of information, since users exhibit differentiated mobility behaviors.
 Finally, for the subsequent stages of the analysis, a data-cleaning process was performed to remove corrupted records associated with non-representative transactions, such as illegal ticket sales.